 After they arrived, he laughed and said, “Good move.
 I owe you one.”
 He gave me his card after class, and suggested I keep in touch.

 For the next two years, he took my calls and gave me all kinds of advice about the music business.
 When I graduated college, he got me a great job at Warner/Chappell Music Publishing in New York City.
 He heard they were hiring, called them to say their search was done, and that was that.
 I started work that week.

 A year later, I realized “It’s all who you know,” doesn’t have to be depressing.
 I just never considered it could work in my favor.

-It's easier than ever for you to replace a broken system, and never feel helpless again.
+You can flip anything in your favor.
+It’s easier than ever for you to replace a broken system, and never feel helpless again.